How to Use the sort Command in Linux

 sorting in reverse

-Viewing and sorting multiple files
+Sorting multiple files

-sample files for sort command
+sample files for the sort command

 If we want to view the data of both files at the same time, we can use the -m option.
 The following image shows an example of this option.